 Until the Affordable Care Act in 2010, the government typically did not include remedies for poor performance in contracts.
 The standard government claim form used by providers, the HCFA 1500 form, requires a provider to certify that the services provided to the patient and included on the claim form were 'medically indicated and necessary to the health' of the patient.
-In addition to this express certification, most federal courts have recognised an implied certification requirement - any provider who submits a claim for reimbursement for care provided to a Medicare or Medicaid beneficiary impliedly certifies that the claim for reimbursement implies compliance with all governing federal laws as a precondition to payment.
-See, for example, United States ex rel Mikes v Straus (2d Cir 2001).
+In addition to this express certification, the United States Supreme Court recently recognised an implied certification theory of liability where a party can be liable under the False Claims Act when submitting a claim for reimbursement for care provided to a Medicare or Medicaid beneficiary that makes specific representations about goods or services required but knowingly fails to disclose non-compliance with a material statutory, regulatory or contractual requirement that makes the misrepresentation materially misleading with regard to the good or service provided.
+See Universal Health Services v United States ex rel Escobar, No. 13-317, S Ct (16 June 2016).
 If a physician submits a claim to Medicare Part B for a J Code drug injected into a programme beneficiary, that claim impliedly certifies that the physician complied with all applicable federal laws, including the AKS.
 If the physician has, however, taken remuneration from the drug company to induce his or her prescription of that drug, he or she has violated the AKS and the implied certification on the claim form is false.
 As a result, the physician may be sued under the Federal False Claims Act for submission of a false claim, and be subject to treble damages and payment of a penalty.
 The drug company that paid the remuneration in violation of the AKS may also be liable for having caused the physician to file the false claim.